201949/godot-google-play-billing-6/README.md

 ## Supporters

-A big thank you to the following people for their support:
+A big thank you to the following people for their sponsorship:
 - [davekaa](https://github.com/davekaa)
 - [mackatap](https://github.com/mackatap)